OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 ### Explore the project

-The add-in project that you've created with the Yeoman generator contains sample code for a very basic task pane add-in.
+The add-in project that you've created with the Yeoman generator contains sample code for a very basic task pane add-in which also has a custom ribbon button that [executes a command](../develop/create-addin-commands?branch=outlook-json-manifest#step-5-add-the-functionfile-element).

 - The **./manifest.json** file in the root directory of the project defines the settings and capabilities of the add-in.
 - The **./src/taskpane/taskpane.html** file contains the HTML markup for the task pane.
 - The **./src/taskpane/taskpane.css** file contains the CSS that's applied to content in the task pane.
-- The **./src/taskpane/taskpane.js** file contains the Office JavaScript API code that facilitates interaction between the task pane and Outlook.
+- The **./src/taskpane/taskpane.ts** file contains the Office JavaScript API code that facilitates interaction between the task pane and Outlook.
+- The **./src/command/command.html** file contains the HTML `<script>` tag that loads the JavaScript file that is transpiled from the command.ts file.
+- The **./src/command/command.ts** file contains the Office JavaScript API code that executes when the custom ribbon button is selected.

 ### Update the code